arctelix/.dotsys/README.md

 - Easy and familiar api.
 - MANY MORE FEATURES....

-more docs to come, stay tuned...
+more info to come, stay tuned...

 ### WARNING!